rust-lang/rust/src/doc/trpl/README.md

 ## A brief introduction to Rust

-Is Rust a language we might be interested in?
+Is Rust a language you might be interested in?
 Let’s examine a few small code samples to show off a few of its strengths.

 The main concept that makes Rust unique is called ‘ownership’.
 Consider this